roaringjohn/CDDA-Mods/README.md

 # Removed mods
-(For reasons other than being mainlined or maintained elsewhere) Disinfectant Powder, "powder_disinfectant", by Broken "Spaghetti" Admin- This mod doesn't add any way to create or obtain the disinfectant powder which is adds as an item, so it is effectively useless.
+(For reasons other than being mainlined or maintained elsewhere) Disinfectant Powder, "powder_disinfectant", by Broken "Spaghetti" Admin- This mod doesn't add any way to create or obtain the disinfectant powder which it adds as an item, so it is effectively useless.